Your health and wellbeing

 If you eat well-balanced meals, you’ll have more energy, find it easier to concentrate, and feel on top form.
 This doesn’t mean you have to follow a certain diet – it’s just about moderation and making sure your body gets the nutrients you need to stay healthy and well.

-Our Wellbeing service aims to provide you with the resources needed to ensure you get the help you need, when you need it.
+There are some great online resources you can use to help you manage your mental wellbeing and track your progress.
 SilverCloud is an online system designed specifically to help you if you are experiencing anxiety; depression; stress or eating issues.
 You can access SilverCloud at anytime, anyplace, and anywhere, whether you're on your PC, laptop, tablet or mobile phone.

 If you are away from home while at NTU, you are advised to register with a local medical practice when you join us.
 There are medical practices based at both the City and Clifton campuses (students based at Brackenhurst usually register with the Southwell Medical Practice).